fauu/Kamite/README.md

 To disable logging, either remove the `log.dir` definition before starting Kamite or simply comment it out by putting the `#` character in front of it.

+### Custom text use

+Text from Kamite can be forwarded to external programs using Custom commands (see below).
+Example uses:

+* [Read text from Kamite aloud using Microsoft’s TTS (Linux recipe)][wiki-linux-edge-tts]

 ## Custom commands (Launching external executables)